Introduction to Economics

 Economics

-the study of decision making in the face of scarcity
+studies the consequences of decision making in the face of scarcity.

 Decisions